Real Shadai: Background

 He was sired by Epsom Derby winner Roberto out of the U.S. Racing Hall of Fame mare Desert Vixen.

 Real Shadai was bred by Franklin Groves' North Ridge Farm near Lexington, Kentucky, and sold at the 1980 Keeneland July yearling sale for $360,000 to the renowned Japanese horseman Zenya Yoshida.
 As he had done before with his Champion colt Northern Taste, Yoshida turned Real Shadai over to trainer John Cunnington, Jr. at the Great Stables in Chantilly.

 Racing career

 In 1981, Real Shadai was a non-winner in his two starts at age two.
 Out of his six races the following year, he won two, the most important of which was the 1982 Grand Prix de Deauville.
 His other significant outing was a second-place finish in the 1982 GI Prix du Jockey Club to Robert Sangster's colt Assert.

-Entered in the 1982 Prix de l'Arc de Triomphe, Real Shadai was up against a very strong field that included Assert along with Ardross, April Run, Akiyda, and one of the great international racing fillies of all time, All Along.
-After finishing fifth to winner Akiyda, Real Shadai was retired from racing.
+In 1982, Shadai entered the “Prix de l'Arc de Triomphe”, and was up against a strong field that included the horses known as Assert, Ardross, April Run, Akiyda, and, All Along.
+After finishing fifth in the race, Real Shadai was retired from racing.